Skip to main content

 • API token from your dashboard (Profile → API Keys)

-• An edge device connected to your hardware (Raspberry Pi, Jetson, industrial PC, or any Linux computer — your laptop works too)
+• An edge device connected to your hardware (Raspberry Pi, Jetson, industrial PC, your Mac — anything that can reach the internet)

 1. Add a Digital Twin